Learning Multi-Task Gaussian Process Over Heterogeneous Input Domains: Introduction

 To address the above two issues, especially the second one, this article presents a heterogeneous stochastic variational LMC model with \textit{Bayesian calibration} for multi-task learning on varied input domains.
 Specifically, the main contributions of this paper are three-fold: \begin{itemize} \item A Bayesian calibration method for input alignment as well as the related stochastic variational modeling framework has been presented for heterogeneous MTGP.
 It particularly takes into account the effect of dimensionality reduction while preserving high flexibility, which therefore greatly improves the quality of model prediction; \item A residual modeling strategy accomplished through independent multi-output GP has been introduced in the posterior domain mappings in order to consider the inductive bias brought by prior domain mappings, which in turn eases model inference; \item Extensive comparative experiments against existing heterogeneous LMC models have been conducted on diverse heterogeneous multi-task cases to verify the superiority of our proposed model. \end{itemize}

 The remaining of this paper is organized as follows.
-Section~\ref{HMTGP} first defines the heterogeneous multi-task learning problem studied in this paper, and thereby introduces the heterogeneous MTGP based on the LMC framework and the proposed Bayesian calibration, followed by discussing the differences to existing methods in section~\ref{sec_diff}.
-Thereafter, section~\ref{sec_exp} conducts comprehensive numerical experiments on two toy cases and five heterogeneous multi-task cases to verify the superiority of the proposed model.
+Section~\ref{HMTGP} first defines the heterogeneous multi-task learning scenario, and thereby introduces the heterogeneous MTGP based on the LMC framework and the proposed Bayesian calibration, followed by discussing the differences to existing methods in section~\ref{sec_diff}.
+Thereafter, section~\ref{sec_exp} conducts comprehensive numerical experiments on two toy cases, five heterogeneous multi-task cases and the design of steam turbine exhaust to verify the superiority of the proposed model.
 Finally, section~\ref{sec_conclusion} provides concluding remarks regarding the study in this paper.